 An Edinburgh Model for Teaching Online

-This teaching programme will provide participants with a research-led learning experience in a model of online teaching distilled from the ongoing body of online programmes at the University of Edinburgh.
+This 4 week teaching programme is designed to provide participants with a research-led learning experience in a model of online teaching distilled from the ongoing body of online programmes at the University of Edinburgh.

-In this course we explore key concepts in online teaching such as transactional distance, presence, contact, and time, explore many of the technologies that the university supports, and reflect on all of that ahead of the next academic year.
-It isn't a 'how to' course in terms of showing you all the functionality of a technology.
-It is rather about pedagogy, building community online, and feedback.
-It also gives you a chance to see all of this as a student might and reflect on how that might impact your own teaching.
+It isn't a 'how to' course in terms of showing you all the functionality of a technology, rather it provides materials to help you think about pedagogy, building community online, and teacher presence.
+It also gives you a chance to see all of this as a student might and reflect that might impact your own teaching.

-To learn about the specific university-supported technologies that we recommend using in your online teaching, consider the one-hour training sessions being offered weekly throughout the summer.
-These provide you an opportunity to learn more about the technology and ask any questions you might have:
+To learn about the specific university-supported technologies that we recommend using in your online teaching, you should consider the one-hour training sessions we offer.
+These provide you an opportunity to learn more about the technology and ask any questions you might have.

 If you haven't used the Learn Virtual Learning Environment (VLE) as a student before then we have some instructional videos and other resources to get you started: